 Herd control must focus on breaking the new infection cycle.
 Individual treatment will help but also regular foot bathing is important to prevent new infections.

 Disinfectants such as formalin (at a 5-10% concentration) may be suitable but can be painful for cows with acute lesions.
-Antibiotic foot dips can be used but carry a milk withdrawal and should be avoided if possible due to concerns with resistance.

 Always be conscious of this disease when buying animals in as they can be a major source of infection, especially if your own cattle are naïve.